oskadoskaposka/oskadoskaposka/README.md

 <img src="./giphy.gif" alt="some random stuff in a blue sky" align="left" width="24.3%" />

 ### What I do in my life?
-<p>Today I am a cadet at 42 São Paulo and I am finishing a Full Stack Web Development course at Digital House.</p>
+<p>Today I am a cadet at 42 São Paulo and finished a Full Stack Web Development course at Digital House.</p>

 ### What technologies can I work with today?
 <img align="left" src='https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black' alt='javascript' />